Jovans55/Webflix/README.md

 # Webflix

-## THIS REPO AND CODE ARE UNDER THE SOLE OWNERSHIP OF JOVAN STOSIC AND NOT FOR USE BY ANY OTHER ENTITY.
-THIS IS ONLY FOR VIEWING AND NOT FOR ANY OTHER REASON.

 Hi,

 This project was just a small side project where I pushed myself to create a good-looking website using only regular CSS and to learn a new database, MongoDB.
 I thought a video streaming/subscription-based streaming service website would be the most fun to try and recreate/put my spin on, and I really enjoyed making this project.